Free Trade Agreements

 In order to take advantage of the duty reduction/elimination, products must qualify as "originating" goods under the terms of the Agreement.
 In general, the product must have sufficient U.S. or Moroccan content or processing to meet the criteria.

-Rules of Origin for Textile and Apparel Products:
+Rules of Origin for Textile and Apparel Products

 For textile and apparel products, goods containing only U.S. or Moroccan inputs qualify.
 Goods containing inputs from other countries still might qualify if they meet specific criteria set out in Chapter 5 - Rules of Origin of the Agreement.
-Textile and apparel products are subject to specific rules, based on tariff classification (see Chapter 5 - Rules of Origin).

 The rules for textile and apparel products are generally referred to as "yarn forward," which requires that the yarn production and all operation forward occur in either Morocco or the United States, but the fiber may be from anywhere.
 There are some exceptions in the rules requiring "fiber forward," and some requiring "fabric forward".